chrisgrieser/nvim-tinygit/README.md

 		blame = {
-			ignoreAuthors = {}, -- hide component if from these authors (useful for bots) hideAuthorNames = {}, -- show component, but hide names (useful for your own name) showOnlyTimeIfAuthor = {}, -- show only time if author is in this list maxMsgLen = 40,
+			ignoreAuthors = {}, -- hide component if from these authors (useful for bots) hideAuthorNames = {}, -- show component, but hide names (useful for your own name) showOnlyTimeIfAuthor = {}, -- show only time if these authors (useful for automated commits) maxMsgLen = 40,
 			icon = "ﰖ",
 		},